 The Group adopts a depreciation policy for a fixed asset held under a finance lease which is consistent with that for its owned fixed asset.
 If there is reasonable certainty that the Group will obtain ownership of the leased asset at the end of the lease term, the leased asset is depreciated over its useful life.
-If there is no reasonable certainty that the Group will obtain ownership of the leased asset at the end of the lease term, the leased asset is depreciated over the shorter of the lease term and its useful life.
+If there is no reasonable certainty that the Group will obtain ownership of the leased asset at the end of the lease term, the leased asset is depreciated over its useful life.
+If there is no reasonable certainty that the shorter of the lease term and its useful life.